HarshaKota/marist-mscs621-harshakota/README.md

 ### Prerequisites

-1. Sign up for an [IBM Cloud account](https://console.bluemix.net/registration/).
+1. Sign up for an [IBM Cloud account](https://console.bluemix.net/registration/)
 2. Create an instance of the Watson Assistant service and get your credentials:
-    - Go to the [Watson Assistant](https://console.bluemix.net/catalog/services/conversation) page in the IBM Cloud Catalog.
+    - Go to the [Watson Assistant](https://console.bluemix.net/catalog/services/conversation) page in the IBM Cloud Catalog
-    - Log in to your IBM Cloud account.
+    - Log in to your IBM Cloud account
-    - Click **Create**.
+    - Click **Create**
-    - Click **Show** to view the service credentials.
+    - Click **Show** to view the service credentials
-    - Copy the `apikey` value, or copy the `username` and `password` values if your service instance doesn't provide an `apikey`.
+    - Copy the `apikey` value, or copy the `username` and `password` values if your service instance doesn't provide an `apikey`
-    - Copy the `url` value.
+    - Copy the `url` value

 ### Configure the application

 1. Click the ***Launch tool***.
 This should take you to the IBM Watson Assistatant Page

 2. Click the **Skills** icon in the header.
-Create a new skill.
+Create a new skill

 3. Click the **import Skill** icon and choose the JSON file from the local copy of the project: